merrier/chrome-extension-boilerplate/README.md

 * All the libraries used are the latest version:
     > webpack v4, react v15
 * Support less
-* A more standard directory structure
+* A more standard directory structure

 ## Use